yanjan1/ams/README.md

 This project was done at [amrapali university](https://amrapali.ac.in) by [yanjan1](https://github.com/yanjan1)

-Project uses Laravel & Postgres, and was built in mere 2 days.
+Project uses Laravel & Postgres.